reetu95/realtime-inventory-lakehouse/README.md

 Structured Streaming → Delta Lake (Bronze/Silver/Gold) on Databricks.

-Dimensions are seeded from the real **Online Retail II** dataset (~1M UK e-commerce transactions); the event stream is simulated against those real products and includes deliberately malformed and late-arriving events to exercise the data quality layer.
+Dimensions are seeded from the real **Online Retail II** dataset (~1M UK e-commerce transactions).
+The event stream is simulated against those real products.
+It includes deliberately malformed and late-arriving events to test the data quality layer.

 ## Architecture